Redhead literary characters to celebrate World Book Day

-It’s World Book Day on 7 March 2019!
-Whether you’re dressing up your little redhead for a school event (or yourself for general life goals), or just wanting some literary inspiration for your next book, we would (rather unsurprisingly) recommend diving into the fictional worlds of our favourite red-haired characters…
+It’s World Book Day on 3 March 2022!
+Whether you’re dressing up your little redhead (or yourself for general life goals), or just wanting some literary inspiration for your next read, we would, rather unsurprisingly, recommend diving into the fictional worlds of our favourite red-haired characters…

 Anne Shirley in Anne of Green Gables by L. M. Montgomery